 - They should be written in short, simple sentences, and may include rhymes that are fun to read aloud and easy for your little one to eventually imitate.

-- Go for thick cardboard, plastic, or cloth books.
+- Choose thick cardboard, plastic, or cloth books.
 These are usually perfect for small children to handle and experiment with (and they’ll survive it because they can easily be wiped clean).

 - Think tactile.
-Stimulate your child’s senses with books with different textures or scents.
+Stimulate your child’s senses with books with different textures or scents like soft or scratchy.
+You can also look for fold-out books you can prop up.

 - Find stories about everyday life and events like bedtime, baths, or mealtime, especially if they’re illustrated with photos of children who are your child’s age or a bit older.